IvanChepurnyi/jit-php-async/README.md

 ### Runs

 #### 500 open connections
+In this run `wrk2` was keeping 500 connections across.

 ##### 5k Backpressure
 Opcache and JIT version in this run are in the margin of the error from each other
 ```